IMPORTANT ACCESSIBILITY FEATURES THROUGHOUT OUR WEBSITE AND/OR BUSINESS

-ADA-Tray.com is designed to be fully accessible to all and is designed according to W3C Web Content Accessibility Guidelines (WCAG) 2.1 and conforms to most priority checkpoints which entail some of the following elements:
+Our website is designed to be fully accessible to all and is designed according to W3C Web Content Accessibility Guidelines (WCAG) 2.1 and conforms to most priority checkpoints which entail some of the following elements:

-ADA-Tray.com’s website can be navigated by using the tab key to traverse the elements of the each page, and by using the enter key to activate a highlighted link.
+Our website can be navigated by using the tab key to traverse the elements of the each page, and by using the enter key to activate a highlighted link.

 Structured, Semantic Markup

-All content images include descriptive ALT attributes and all purely decorative graphics include null alt attributes.
+All content images include descriptive ALT attributes and all purely decorative graphics include null ALT attributes.